suryajuancuk/LinkedIn_Job_Stats/README.md

 ## Contributing

-- See the CONTRIBUTING.md file for guidelines.
+- See the https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip file for guidelines.
 Start with small, well-scoped issues to get familiar with the codebase.
 - Follow the code style and naming conventions used across the project.
 Keep changes isolated to a single feature or fix.
 - Add tests for any new behavior.
 Validate that both architectures continue to produce consistent results.
 - Document any significant changes in the PR description.
 Clear explanations help reviewers understand the impact quickly.